dimitri/pgcopydb/docs/concurrency.rst

 ``--table-jobs`` still allocates a single process to COPY all the data from the source table.

-Same-table concurrency allows pgcopydb to use more than once process at the same time to process a single source table.
+Same-table concurrency allows pgcopydb to use more than one process at the same time to process a single source table.
 The data is then logically partitionned (on the fly) and split between processes: